lauchimoon/euler/README.md

-# My project euler solutions
+project euler solutions

-`check.sh`: solution checker for the problems.

-Dependencies:
-- libgmp: bigint business
+uses libgmp on some problems.